Dillian Whyte vs. Lucas Browne: Background

 After scoring a wide unanimous decision victory over former 2 time European heavyweight champion Robert Helenius on the Anthony Joshua vs. Carlos Takam undercard, Dillian Whyte moved a step closer to facing WBC champion Deontay Wilder by winning the WBC Silver belt.

 Lucas Browne meanwhile had returned to the ring in June 2017 following his serving of two bans after testing positive for first clenbuterol and then clenbuterol.
 He would express a desire to face Whyte, with whom he had a social media feud, saying about him "I just think he is an utter bigmouth.
 He's talked his way into a position where he is coming up to a world title fight, which is great, but I just want to punch him in the face.
 I really don't like him."
 Browne would reach "an agreement in principle" to fight WBO heavyweight champion Joseph Parker, although Parker was in negotiation with unified WBA and IBF heavyweight champion Anthony Joshua with a view for a unification bout in early 2018.

 On 11 January 2018, the fight between Whyte and Browne was made, to take place at The O2 Arena in London on 24 March.
 Speaking of the fight, Whyte said, "I can't wait, I hate Lucas Browne and I want to hurt him.
 He's said some nasty things and he's going to have to pay for them."

-The fight
+Fight details

 Browne left himself open most of the time and tried switching stances after a few rounds.
 Browne suffered a cut over his left eye in round three, which got worse with each round.
 Whyte then bloodied Browne's nose in round five.
 Browne's face was cut and badly swollen from the clean shots landed from Whyte.
 Whyte hit Browne with a hard left hook to the head in the round six to knock him unconscious, winning the fight.
 There was no count made and the fight was waved off immediately with ringside doctors attending to Browne before giving him oxygen.
 The fight was officially stopped at 37 seconds of the round.